Skip to main content

 What memory stores

-schema_itemsModels, columns, relationships, views, cubes, and indexed instructionsLets the agent retrieve the right context for a question without sending the entire project into the prompt.
+Schema items — models, columns, relationships, views, cubes, business rulesMDL + knowledge/rules/Lets the agent retrieve the right context for a question without sending the entire project into the prompt.

 How memory is used